-The water system's goal is to provide clean, reliable water at adequate pressures for the citizens' health and safety per all State and Federal regulations.
+The water system's goal is to provide clean, reliable water at adequate pressure for the citizens' health and safety per all State and Federal regulations.
 The system has three components: (1) supply, (2) treatment, and (3) distribution.
 All must provide adequate amounts of water to meet customer demands.
 The Tulsa Metropolitan Utility Authority contracted with the Infrastructure Management Group (IMG) Team to complete a new comprehensive assessment of Tulsa's water and sewer systems.
-The 2012 Comprehensive Water System Study (CWSS) reviews and builds on the previous comprehensive plans completed in 2001 and updated in 2005.
-The study reviewed the water system's current operation and capital needs.
-In addition, it made recommendations for future short-term and long-term capital improvements to meet the Tulsa water system's strategic objectives and priorities.
+The 2025 2012 Comprehensive Water System Study (CWSS) is underway and builds on the previous comprehensive plans completed in 2001 and 2012.
+The CWSS reviews the water system's current operation and capital needs.
+In addition, it will provide recommendations for future short-term and long-term capital improvements to meet the Tulsa water system's strategic objectives and priorities.